-In this work, we faced the online sequential decisionmaking problem where an autoregressive temporal structure between the observed rewards is present.
-First, we formally introduced the ARB setting and defined the notion of optimal policy, demonstrating that a myopic policy is optimal also to optimize the total reward, regardless of the target time horizon, and that the optimal policy is not constant over time and depends on the realizations of the reward.
+In this work, we faced the online sequential decision-making problem where an autoregressive temporal structure between the observed rewards is present.
+First, we formally introduced the ARB setting and defined the notion of optimal policy, demonstrating that, under certain circumstances, a myopic policy is optimal also to optimize the total reward, regardless of the target time horizon, and that the optimal policy is not constant over time and depends on the most recent observed rewards.
 Then, we proposed an optimistic bandit algorithm, AR-UCB, to learn online the parameters of the underlying process for each action.
 We demonstrated that the presented algorithm enjoys sublinear regret, depending on the AR order k and on an index of the speed at which the system reaches a stable condition.
-Finally, we provided an experimental campaign to validate the proposed solution, and we analyzed the behavior of AR-UCB when key parameters are misspecified.
+Finally, we provided an experimental campaign to validate the proposed solution demonstrating the effectiveness of AR-UCB, and we analyzed the behavior of AR-UCB when key parameters are misspecified.
 Future directions should focus on fully understanding the complexity of learning in the ARB setting, deriving tight lower bounds, and matching algorithms.